fxstubbe/A_Tn-Seq_pipeline/README.md

 ### Convert annotation (.gff) to a readble table

-Extraction of biotypes (protein_coding,pseudogene, tRNA,rRNA,ncRNA,RNase_P_RNA,mRNA,SRP_RNA) along with their product and their genomic informations.
+Extraction of biotypes (protein_coding,pseudogene, tRNA,rRNA,ncRNA,RNase_P_RNA,mRNA,SRP_RNA) along with their product and  genomic informations.

 An exemple gff converted file is provided.